Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 - Create unit tests for CSV processing utilities
 - Optimize for large datasets with progressive loading
 - Add export options for various file formats
+- Update Data Department CSV processing when actual CSV format is provided
+- Implement specific sorting and filtering for Data Department based on actual data structure